-Vocalist/guitarist Michael Poulsen of Danish metal rock 'n' rollers VOLBEAT was interviewed on the February 11-13, 2011 edition of Full Metal Jackie's nationally syndicated radio show.
+Guitarist/vocalist Michael Poulsen of Danish/American metal rock 'n' rollers VOLBEAT was interviewed on the April 12-14 edition of Full Metal Jackie's nationally syndicated radio show.
 You can now listen to the chat using the audio player below.

 To see a full list of stations carrying the program and when it airs, go to FullMetalJackieRadio.com.

 Full Metal Jackie: Let's talk about the sound and the band and Rob [Caggiano, guitar], the new member in the band.
 What changes to the sound and the band's dynamic has Rob, an American, brought to VOLBEAT, a Danish band?

 Michael: He's definitely brought something, and it's very easy to hear it when you hear the record, but also when you hear the new live shows.
 Rob plays a really tight guitar; he's a really good rhythm guy but he's a brilliant lead guitar player, and he has his own sound and it's heavy.
 For the first time, I actually had the same guitar player in the VOLBEAT band to cut his own guitars in the studio.
 I've always been recording all the guitars, and I'm not saying that there was anything wrong with the other guys.
 When I write all the music, some of the songs, they haven't really learned before we enter the studio and sometimes, to get the right flow, it'd be normal that the guy who wrote the songs is cutting the guitars, but Rob was catching up so quickly with the new songs in the studio and I really like his way of playing combined with the way I'm playing.
 It fits pretty well, and you can hear on this album there are two guitar players, and you can definitely hear it live, too.
 He definitely brings a solid sound to the band.